bozdaglab/NRPreTo/README.md

 Both benchmark datasets were prepared from the Nuclear Receptor Database (NucleaRDB Release 5.0) containing 3016 NR sequences which are phylogenetically classified into seven subfamilies with each subfamily containing NR sequences from different animal species.

-#Feature generation using iFeature package

-Feature generation was done using the standalone version of iFeature package as per the instructions described in the github repository at https://github.com/Superzchen/iFeature. iFeature is an open source Python-based toolkit for generating a multitude of descriptors for protein and peptide sequences.
-For this study we calculated 13,494 descriptors which belong to seven descriptor groups shown in table 6.
-We downloaded iFeature package provided in their github repository and followed the instructions to calculate the above mentioned seven descriptor group individually which were concatenated later leading to 13,494 descriptors.

 ## Script Description